Principal Investigator:

 Bio + Curriculum Vitae, Google Scholar, Research Gate, Orcid

-Prof. S. N. Patek, Ph.D. is the Hehmeyer Professor of Biology and a Bass Fellow at Duke University.
+Prof. S. N. Patek, Ph.D. is Professor of Biology at Duke University.
 Patek received an A.B. with honors in Biology from Harvard University followed by a Ph.D. in Biology from Duke University.
 Patek was a postdoctoral fellow at the Miller Institute for Basic Research in Science at UC Berkeley.
 Patek has received many honors, including a Guggenheim Fellowship, the George A. Bartholomew Award for distinguished contributions to comparative physiology, and a fellowship at the Radcliffe Institute for Advanced Studies at Harvard University.

 Graduate Students: